51

 I am a palaeoclimatologist with strong affinity to caves and carbonates.
 My research interest includes palaeoclimatology, geothermometry, geochronology, climate-human interaction, geochemistry, continental environmental change, and human adaptation/behaviour in response to climate change.

-• Maria Box Interglacial environmental dynamics in the permafrost region of Northern Mongolia Start Date: 01/10/2023
+• Maria Box Interglacial environmental changes in the permafrost region of northern Mongolia Start Date: 01/10/2023

 • Jade Margerum Regional interglacial climate and environment of continental Siberia during the past 600,000 years.
 Start Date: 01/10/2021